cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 In the `externalClusters` section, take care to use the right namespace in the `endpointURL` and the `connectionParameters.host`.
-Also ensure that the necessary secrets were copied if necessary, and that a backup of the source cluster was created already.
+Also ensure that the necessary secrets were copied and that a backup of the source cluster was created.

 ```yaml
   externalClusters: